MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/07.changelog/docs.md

 # v0.7.12

-This is a patch release to fix an issue with the manifest file, preventing the new colume sound from being included in the packaging.
+This is a patch release to fix an issue with the manifest file, preventing the new volume sound from being included in the packaging.

 # v0.7.11